flatironinstitute/finufft/README.md

 full list of contributors.
 This project came out of Melody's 2018 and 2019 summer internships at the Flatiron Institute, advised by CCM project leader Alex Barnett.

 ## Installation

 Note for most Python users, you may skip to the [Python Package](#Python-Package) section first, and consider installing from source if that solution is not adequate for your needs.

+ - Make sure you have the prerequisites: a C++ compiler (eg `g++`) and a recent CUDA installation (`nvcc`).
- - Get this code - `git clone https://github.com/flatironinstitute/cufinufft.git`
+ - Get the code: `git clone https://github.com/flatironinstitute/cufinufft.git`
- - Review the `Makefile`. - If you need to customize build settings, create and edit a `make.inc`.
+ - Review the `Makefile`: If you need to customize build settings, create and edit a `make.inc`.
 Example:
    - To override the standard CUDA `/usr/local/cuda` location your `make.inc` should contain: `CUDA_ROOT=/your/path/to/cuda`.
-   - Two examples are provided, one for IBM machines (`targets/make.inc.power9`), and another for the Courant Institute cluster (`targets/make.inc.CIMS`).
+   - For examples, see one for IBM machines (`targets/make.inc.power9`), and another for the Courant Institute cluster (`sites/make.inc.CIMS`).
- - Compile - `make all -j`
+ - Compile: `make all -j`
- - Run test codes - `make check`
+ - Run test codes: `make check` which should complete in less than a minute without error.
+ - You may then want to try individual test drivers, such as `bin/cufinufft2d1_test 2 1e3 1e3 1e7 1e-3` which tests the 2D type 1.
+Most such executables document their usage when called with no arguments.

 ### Advanced Makefile Usage